HenrikBengtsson/jottr.org/content/post/2025-07-14-dofuture-everywhere.md

-If you find that some **foreach** code that you cannot modify, or package that uses it, fails, gives hard-to-troubleshoot errors, or produces unexpected results, then try with:
+If you find that some **foreach** code that you cannot modify, or package that uses it, fails, gives hard-to-troubleshoot errors, or does not output expected messages and warnings, then try with:

 ```r
 doFuture::registerDoFuture("%dofuture%")